simongregory/sprout-flexpmd/README.md

     rake audit

 Output can be found in the `report/` directory created in the project root.
 This is best consumed via the relevant [Jenkins](http://jenkins-ci.org/) plugins.

+## Versioning

+The version number of the gem is based on the underlying FlexPMD release number, ie 1.2, followed by a single digit expressing the gem version.

+## On the horizon

+Initial release has focused on enabling report generation.
+As the reports are in xml, and not easy on the eye, it is intended that they are post consumed and output to the command line in a more relevant format.

 ## MIT License